n0-computer/iroh-ffi/README.md

 #### test file
 Create a test file for each rust module that you create, and test all pieces of the API in that module in the go test file.
 The file should be named "[MODULENAME]\_test.go".
 For example, the `iroh::net` ffi bindings crate should have a corresponding "net\_test.go" file.

-## Development

-- This uses https://mozilla.github.io/uniffi-rs/ for building the interface

 # License